microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/Solution-02.md

 * Make sure the participants understand the IP address allocation requirements of Azure CNI vs kubenet
 * Make sure the participants understand how the Azure Load Balancers, NSGs and kubernetes services play together
 * Make sure the participants understand why the ingress needs to be deployed with a private IP address: otherwise the default route to the firewall will cause asymmetric routing
-* Participants could go with an off-cluster ingres controller such as AGIC, this would probably make routing easier (and there are no dependencies later on)
+* Participants could go with an off-cluster ingress controller such as AGIC, this would probably make routing easier (and there are no dependencies later on)
 * Feel free to leave the participants go with any ingress controller other than nginx, but nginx is probably going to be the easiest one.
 * Note that configuring a private DNS-zone was not required when creating the private cluster
 * If users have their own DNS domain, they could use it instead of `nip.io` as in this guide.